Mrunal-G/LLM_NER/README.md

 # Starting off
 Since we do not have lot of labled data with custom entities tags and lot of time for supervised learning, I started off with prompting the the Google's Gemini and OpenAI's GPT-3.
 Once I was happy with my prompt as seen below, I could essentially use the APIs for these models to inference on the provided demo csv.
-However, to save the cost of compute and inferecing, I have investigated open-source models for custom NER and their api creation using huggingface.
+However, to save the cost of compute and inferencing, I have investigated open-source models for custom NER and their api creation using huggingface.

 ```
 Rewrite the text by identifying the entities and writing the entity type (the one-word PII) from the following 15 entity types described below in front of the entities in square brackets within original text.